Historic Sites of Manitoba: McLaren Stone Outhouse (RM of Argyle)

 “Funeral service held for Clarence McLaren,” Baldur Gazette, 15 December 1982, page 7.

 McLaren Stone Outhouse, Baldur area, Baldur-Argyle Significant Heritage Buildings.

 Obituaries and burial transcriptions, Manitoba Genealogical Society.

-We thank Duncan McLaren for providing information used here.
+We thank the late Duncan McLaren (c1939-2022) and Barb Woods for providing information used here.

 This page was prepared by Ken Storie and Gordon Goldsborough.